TTeige/TTeige.github.io/about.md

 permalink: /about/
 ---

+## The blog
+This blog is about everything and nothing.
+A place to collect my thoughts and reflect about what I might have learned from work, from working on hobby projects or from learning for the sake of learning.
+Personal subjects will might not be shared, but who knows what might happen in a distant future.

+## I, me and myself
 A blog by me!
 Tim Alexander Teige.
 I am a software developer for [NAV-IKT](https://github.com/navikt), a Norwegian government institution which tries to ensure that citizens receive social security and support when in times of need.